MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-best-practices.md

 ### Use Value.NativeQuery for Azure Data Explorer features

-To use an Azure Data Explorer feature that's not supported in Power BI, use the [Value.NativeQuery()](https://docs.microsoft.com/powerquery-m/value-nativequery) method in M. The native query inserts a KQL fragment inside the generated query.
+To use an Azure Data Explorer feature that's not supported in Power BI, use the [Value.NativeQuery()](https://docs.microsoft.com/powerquery-m/value-nativequery) method in M. The method inserts a KQL fragment inside the generated query.
 This method can also be used to give you more control over the executed query,

 The following example shows how to use the `percentiles()` function in Azure Data Explorer: